seamustuohy/GTAS/README.md

 ### Add Support for your Language

-If you want to add support for a language that is not supported out-of-box by GTAS, …
+If you want to add support for a language that is not supported out-of-box by GTAS, please add a remark on the issues list and label it as "new feature"

 ## Issues